 Lance Goodpaster, Vice-President

-Mr. Goodpaster’s first teaching position was at Christensen Elementary in Franklin Pierce Schools, In 2002 he became Principal of Evergreen Primary School in the University Place School District.
-Mr. Goodpaster re-joined the Franklin Pierce Schools’ team in 2013 when he was selected to be Assistant Superintendent of PK-12, a role he has held since.
-As Assistant Superintendent he has actively supported the Franklin Pierce Foundation.
-With his selection as the next Superintendent of the Franklin Pierce Schools Mr. Goodpaster agreed to serve on the Board of Directors of the Foundation.
-This will help to continue the great cooperation and support between the District and the Foundation.
-Additionally, Mr. Goodpaster is a member of the Parkland-Spanaway Rotary, has participated in and received awards from PTA groups over the course of his career, and has been involved in several other community service activities.
+Dr. Goodpaster is the current superintendent of the Franklin Pierce School District.
+Dr. Goodpaster began his career in public education in 1993 as a teacher at one of FPSD’s eight elementary schools, Christensen Elementary.
+In 2002 he became principal of Evergreen Primary School in the University Place School District.
+Dr. Goodpaster re-joined the Franklin Pierce Schools’ team in 2013 when he was selected to be Assistant Superintendent of PK-12, a role he held until his appointment as superintendent in 2018.
+He has actively supported the Franklin Pierce Foundation since his return to the district and agreed to serve on the Board of Directors of the Foundation when he became superintendent.
+This has helped to continue the great cooperation and support between the District and the Foundation.
+Additionally, Dr. Goodpaster is a member of the Parkland-Spanaway Rotary, has participated in and received awards from PTA groups over the course of his career, and has been involved in several other community service activities.

 Nancy Smith, Treasurer